 - The evidence does support using hypothermia to protect brain tissue if the individual also suffered a heart attack or cardiac arrest with the injury.

 - Hypothermia has also been used to reduce ICP.

-- Early use of hypothermia has not been shown to improve outcomes in patients in diffuse, severe injuries.
+- Early use of hypothermia has not improved outcomes in patients with diffuse, severe injuries.

-Therefore, hypothermia and cooling after a TBI do have a place in the treatment plan.
-Keep in mind that hypothermia also has numerous risks including reducing the function of the immune system, increasing the chances of blood clot formation, and can induce cardiac arrhythmias.Medication Use to Lower Intracranial Pressure
+Therefore, hypothermia and cooling after a TBI have a place in the treatment plan.
+Remember that hypothermia also has numerous risks, including reducing the function of the immune system, increasing the chances of blood clot formation, and can induce cardiac arrhythmias.Medication Use to Lower Intracranial Pressure

-One of the major dangers of a traumatic brain injury, as noted in the two prior sections, is the idea of herniation.
+As noted in the two prior sections, one of the significant dangers of a traumatic brain injury is the idea of herniation.
 Herniation in the brain results from increased intracranial pressure.
-This increased intracranial pressure (ICP) comes from the brain swelling within a finite volume (defined by the skull).
-Therefore, in addition to surgery, medications can also be used to reduce swelling and prevent herniation from taking place.
+This increased intracranial pressure (ICP) comes from brain swelling within a finite volume (defined by the skull).
+Therefore, in addition to surgery, medications can also reduce swelling and prevent herniation from taking place.
 Some of the medicines that can do this include:

 - Hypertonic (or hyperosmolar) saline

 In their most recent guidelines, the AANS addressed the use of these medications based on research studies that have been published.
 Some of their recommendations include: